Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 If the Medical Review Committee supports your exemption request, you will be asked to complete a formal exemption application.
 There is a $55 application fee.

-Once your formal application has been accepted by Alberta Transportation, it takes about 2 weeks to issue the exemption.
+Once your formal application has been accepted, it takes about 2 weeks to issue the exemption.

 Additional steps for window tinting exemption